-Our eye doctor team consists of optometrists in Raleigh and Rocky Mount.
+Our eye doctor team consists of optometrists in Raleigh.
 They explain that your eye has a crystalline lens through which light passes and focuses to create vision.
 Sometimes protein deposits begin to stick to the surface of the lens.
 This can be seen during normal eye care exams, which is one reason why it’s important that you get your eyes examined on a regular basis.
 As long as you can see normally, a cataract won’t bother you.
 But in most cases the deposits build up, creating a yellowed or cloudy haze over everything you see.
 Once this covering prevents you from doing ordinary things such as driving or reading, it’s time to see about getting cataract treatment.

 Cataracts are so common in people over the age of 80 that they’re sometimes considered just another sign of aging.
 But you don’t have to be a senior citizen to develop cataracts.
 Some of the other contributing factors are: